 \subsection{Ablation Study}

-To analyze the effectiveness of each proposed component, we conduct an ablation study with four settings.
+To analyze effectiveness of each component, we conduct ablation study with four settings.
 Specifically, we attempt two potential designs of GenCompositor, one removes the background preservation branch (w/o BPBranch), the other uses cross-attention to inject foreground elements without the proposed DiT fusion block (w/o fusion block).
-We discuss their architecture details in Sec.~\ref{sec:ablation_models} of supplementary material.
-Moreover, we delete two designs.
+We discuss their architecture details in Sect.~\ref{sec:ablation_models}.
+We also remove two designs.
 One does not inflate binary mask (w/o mask inflation), the other directly inputs original foreground videos for training, without luminance augmentation (w/o augmentation).

-Visual comparisons are given in Fig.~\ref{fig:abla1}, where we provide the input foreground element and inflated mask in the first row.
-The following three rows show the results of different settings.
-An interesting observation is that results of ``manually paste'', ``w/o augmentation'' and ``w/o mask inflation'' all exhibit obvious jagged artifacts at the edges of foreground elements.
+For visual comparison in Fig.~\ref{fig:abla}, we provide the foreground element and inflated mask in the first row.
+Following three rows show the results of different settings.
+Where ``manually paste'', ``w/o augmentation'' and ``w/o mask inflation'' all exhibit obvious jagged artifacts at the edges of foreground elements.
 We believe that, for ``w/o augmentation'', due to the powerful learning ability of network, it totally inherits and overfits the content of the foreground video without any adjustment.
 For “w/o mask inflation”, as we provide pixel-aligned mask to model, it can only process the foreground element in this limited region and cannot adjust surrounding pixels to fuse with the background, leaving artifacts at the edge.
-The other two settings address the border artifacts, but present other limitations. ``w/o fusion block'' cannot faithfully inject ID and detailed motion of foreground elements, but successfully predicts the flame, which is semantically consistent with the foreground condition, indicating that cross-attention is good at injecting semantic information, but is not applicable in our task.
+The other two settings address the border artifacts, but present other limitations. ``w/o fusion block'' cannot faithfully inject ID and dynamics of foreground elements, but successfully predicts the flame, which is semantically consistent with the foreground condition, indicating that cross-attention is good at injecting semantic information, but is not applicable in our task.
 Although ``w/o BPBranch'' also produces a realistic background, this end-to-end learning of both background video and added foreground elements increases training difficulty, limiting its performance.
 In its results, the foreground element is not perceptually consistent with main video.